ungleich/cdist/cdist/conf/type/__uci/man.rst

 This cdist type can be used to alter configuration options in OpenWrt's Unified Configuration Interface (UCI) system.

-Options can be applied in batches if the ``--transaction`` parameter is used.

 REQUIRED PARAMETERS
 -------------------